From Irish Ó Baoighill

 Anglicized form of Gaelic Mag Shamhradháin

 , a given name meaning "summer".

 From Irish Mac Conmara

 "hound" and muir

-, a derivative of maol
+, a given name derived from maol

 meaning "bald" or "tonsured".

 meaning "descendant of Manacháin"

 .
 This was the surname given by Sir Arthur Conan Doyle to a master criminal in the Sherlock Holmes series.